GuillaumeBAECHLER/CaptureTheEther/README.md

 ```

 In this case we can't rely on a state variable.
 Every time we call the `guess` function, a new answer number is generated.
 But this number depends on the same datas we have seen before !
-So we again have to find `block.blockhash(parentBlockNumber)` and `block.timestamp`.
+So, again, we have to find `block.blockhash(parentBlockNumber)` and `block.timestamp`.

 > But how can we get the block of a pending transaction ? :thinking:

-Well as transactions are stacked in a [txpool](https://github.com/ethereum/go-ethereum/wiki/Management-APIs#txpool), we don't know in which block they will be mined (we can bet that it will be added in the next pending block but we can't get the timestamp of it).
+Well, as transactions are stacked in a [txpool](https://github.com/ethereum/go-ethereum/wiki/Management-APIs#txpool), we don't know in which block they will be mined (we can bet that it will be added in the next pending block but we can't get the timestamp of it).

-> Hopefully, when a contract makes an internal call to another contract, the block used in the internal call is the block of the main transaction.
+Hopefully, when a contract makes an internal call to another contract, the block used in the internal call is the block of the main transaction.
 Knowing that, it is possible for us to call the `GuessTheNewRandomNumberChallenge` with the newly generated number.

 ```javascript
 pragma solidity ^0.4.21;